-Love Machine describes itself as “cool new employee recognition system” which allows users to “send a little bit of love” through the enterprise via short thank you messages between co-workers.
+Love Machine describes itself as a “cool new employee recognition system” which allows users to “send a little bit of love” through the enterprise via short thank you messages between co-workers.

 Whilst Love Machine is a specific application, there are a variety of ways to send praise and appreciation through using similar social tools already deployed in the enterprise.
 This can include anything from rating content to “gamification” features such as awarding badges to co-workers.

-For example there is a “Praise” function on Yammer which allows an open message plus accompanying ‘happy icon’ to be directed from one person to another.
-Of course praise and thanks can also be directed via Yammer in other ways.
-For example on our heavily-used internal IBF Team Yammer group we tend not to use the “Praise” function, but instead say thank you in a message or use the “Like” option to show approval for an action.
+For example, there is a “Praise” function on Yammer which allows an open message plus accompanying ‘happy icon’ to be directed from one person to another.
+Of course, praise and thanks can also be directed via Yammer in other ways.
+For example, on our heavily-used internal IBF Team Yammer group we tend not to use the “Praise” function, but instead say thank you in a message or use the “Like” option to show approval for an action.

 As giving praise between co-workers via social tools becomes normalized, an interesting development is how organisations are starting to use the capture of informal and usually transparent feedback in more structured HR processes.

 Outside the enterprise, for example on service marketplaces for freelancers such as oDesk (another participant on IBF 24) this is already standard practice.
 Feedback and ratings are given by employers on contractors after each completed job, and sometimes after each project milestone.
 This feedback is often the key criteria used by other employers to assess whether they should hire somebody.
-In fact many people starting out on oDesk have to lower their fees in order to build up a good online reputation through feedback so they can win subsequent work.
+In fact, many people starting out on oDesk have to lower their fees in order to build up a good online reputation through feedback so they can win subsequent work.